mervepakcan/Reproduction_Project_Diffusion_Models/README.md

 # 🌀 Reproducing *Diffusion Priors as Plug-and-Play Models* on MNIST
 Denoising diffusion probabilistic models(DDPMs) have emerged as powerful generative models capable of modeling complex data distributions.
 Traditionally, DDPMs are retrained as stand-alone generators for each task.
-To overcome this limitation, a plug-and-play framework using pretrained DDPMs as conditional priors was introduced, enabling controllable generation through auxiliary differentiable
+To overcome this limitation, a plug-and-play framework using pretrained DDPMs as conditional priors was introduced, enabling controllable generation through auxiliary differentiable constraints without modifying model weights.

 This is a reproduction project based on the NeurIPS 2022 paper:
 **[Diffusion Models as Plug-and-Play Priors](https://proceedings.neurips.cc/paper_files/paper/2022/hash/5e6cec2a9520708381fe520246018e8b-Abstract-Conference.html)**